A Lattice Boltzmann Method for Non-Newtonian Blood Flow in Coiled Intracranial Aneurysms: Numerical Simulations in a Realistic Aneurysm

 The results during systole depicted in \cref{fig:3Da} show that the wall shear stress is drastically reduced by the treatment.
 While the wall shear stress in the untreated aneurysm reaches a magnitude of about $2$\;Pa, all coiled aneurysms show a magnitude below $1.5$\;Pa and hence a lower risk of rupture.
 Additionally, the wall shear stress magnitude differs only slightly for the three packing densities depending on the actual coil placement.

-Furthermore, we compute the average over the cut off aneurysm region (colored light green in \cref{fig:none}b) of the magnitudes of velocity $\|\vec{u}\|$ and wall shear stress $\|\vec{\tau}\|$.
+Furthermore, we compute the average of the magnitudes of velocity $\|\vec{u}\|$ and wall shear stress $\|\vec{\tau}\|$ over the cut-off aneurysm region (colored light green in \cref{fig:none}b) and its intersection with the boundary of the original geometry, respectively.
 The time series over the second heart beat is depicted in \cref{fig:comparison} for the fully resolved and volume-averaged coils.
 The flow magnitude is reduced by about 50\% and the wall shear stress magnitude by about 40\%.
-Increasing the packing density of the coil reduces the overall flow in the aneurysm, but seems to slightly increase the wall shear stress.
+Increasing the packing density of the coil reduces the overall flow in the aneurysm, but seems to only slightly affect the wall shear stress.
 This might as well be due to the different coil distribution.

-In summary, this workflow allows for patient specific assessment of the flow due to potential treatment.
-In view of the large uncertainties regarding the exact coil placement as well as the required waiting time until decision for or against treatment, accounting for an anisotropic permeability seems rather unnecessary in clinical practice, but might further increase the accuracy at the price of much slower simulations.
+In summary, this workflow allows for patient-specific assessment of the flow due to potential treatment.
+In view of the large uncertainties in the exact coil placement as well as the required fast decision for or against treatment, accounting for an anisotropic permeability seems rather unnecessary in clinical practice, but might further increase the accuracy at the price of much slower simulations.
 An analysis of this extension as well as a detailed parameter calibration and uncertainty quantification remain open question to be addressed in future research.

 \begin{acknowledgement} We thank Julian Schwarting and Jan Kirschke at the Neuro-Kopf-Zentrum of the Klinikum rechts der Isar (TU Munich) for providing the CT scan of the aneurysm. \end{acknowledgement}